Joannes Stadium

 Joannes Stadium is a baseball stadium located in Green Bay, Wisconsin.
 It is a part of the Joannes Park complex, which also includes the Joannes Aquatic Center.
-It is the current home of the Greater Green Bay Blue Ribbons of the semi-pro Wisconsin State League.
+It is the current home of the Green Bay Blue Ribbons of the semi-pro Wisconsin State League and the varsity baseball teams for Green Bay East High School and Preble High School.

 From 2007 to 2018, it was the home of the Green Bay Bullfrogs, of Northwoods League who moved to Capital Credit Union Park in nearby Ashwaubenon in 2019.

 The stadium has hosted a number of now defunct minor league baseball teams, including the Green Bay Sultans and the Green Bay Dodgers.
 Its current capacity is approximately 2,000, with about 1,600 in the seating bowl and about 400 in the Leinies Northwoods Fan Deck.

 History

 Joannes Stadium was built in 1929.
 Not much is known about its early history.
 In 1935 the stadium hosted an exhibition game between the St. Louis Browns and Pittsburgh Pirates.
 Rogers Hornsby played first base, and Honus Wagner was the coach of the Pirates.
 Over 3,500 people attended the game.
 From 1940 and throughout the 1950s to 1960, Joannes was home to the Green Bay Dodgers, a Class D Minor League affiliate of the Philadelphia Phillies, Cleveland Indians and Brooklyn Dodgers.

 From about 1970 to 2006 Joannes was home to a number of local teams, including the Green Bay Blue Ribbons, Green Bay Sultans and the Green Bay Billy's.